antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_1/firstworkflow/README.md

 - `solution` contains the final code, after all steps are implemented.

-Start working with the code in the folder `initial`.
+Start working with the code in the `initial` folder.
 Take your time to familiarize yourself with the following pieces of code:
 - [./initial/MoneyTransferWorkflow.java](./initial/MoneyTransferWorkflow.java): Workflow interface
 - [./initial/AccountService.java](./initial/AccountService.java): Activity interface
 - [./initial/AccountServiceImpl.java](./initial/AccountServiceImpl.java): Activity implementation
 - [./initial/Starter.java](./initial/Starter.java): Client that sends the request to the server to initiate the workflow.
-- [./initial/WorkerProcess.java](./initial/WorkerProcess.java): This is our application, the one that executes our code.
+- [./initial/WorkerProcess.java](./initial/WorkerProcess.java): This is our application, this process executes our code.

 ####  Workflow implementation